GiulianoGia/m295/README.md

 This is the project for the 'Leistungsbeurteilung B' in the Module 259.
 The Project stores and gets tasks.
 Before the data can be retreived, the endpoint /login has to be called.
 The credentials are: <strong>password=m295</strong> and any valid email
 The tests have been written in postman and not with jest or mocha.

+## Colaborators
+A big thanks to my colaborators:
+- @GiulianoGia 💪

 ## Endpoints

 ### GET/tasks